In this article, you’ll learn everything about wet signatures and when to use them. You’ll also learn information about the following:

 However, digital signatures can be done remotely on virtually any computer, tablet, and smartphone, whereas wet signatures require the signature to be made in person.

 How do you send a wet signature by email?

-The easiest way to send a wet signature by email is by printing the document, signing the document with a wet signature, then scanning the document and sending it via email.
+The easiest way to send a wet signature by email is by printing the document, signing it with a wet signature, then scanning it and sending it via email.